PlaidCloud/website/content/en/docs/tutorials/stateful-application/basic-stateful-set.md

 Use [`kubectl delete`](/docs/reference/generated/kubectl/kubectl-commands/#delete) to delete the StatefulSet.
 Make sure to supply the `--cascade=orphan` parameter to the command.
-This parameter tells Kubernetes to only delete the StatefulSet, and to not delete any of its Pods.
+This parameter tells PlaidCloud to only delete the StatefulSet, and to not delete any of its Pods.

 ```shell